Simran-B/gitbook-plugin-arangodb-outdated/README.md

     ```js
     {
       "gitbook": "3.2.2",
-      "plugins": ["localized-footer"],
+      "plugins": ["localized-header"],
-      "localized-footer": {
+      "localized-header": {
-        "hline": true,            // whether to include an horizontal line above the footer
+        "hline": true,            // whether to include an horizontal line above the header
-        "filename": "./FOOTER.md" // may also be a relative path to the book root
+        "filename": "./HEADER.md" // may also be a relative path to the book root
       }
     }
     ```

 2. run `gitbook install`

-3. fill the footer file(s)
+3. fill the header file(s)

     ```md
     *content published under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)*